krakenjs/kappa/README.md

     npm do-some-stuff

-List as many registries as you want in fall-back order as command line arguments when starting npm-delegate.
+List as many registries as you want in fall-back order as command line arguments when starting `npm-delegate`.

 ## note: proxy is read-only